History of the Los Angeles Rams: 2017 season: McVay's hiring and first winning season since 2003

 On January 12, 2017 (the same day the Chargers moved to the Los Angeles area as the team did) the Rams hired Sean McVay for the team's head coaching vacancy.
 McVay, then 30, became the youngest head coach in NFL history.
-McVay was formerly the offensive coordinator of the Redskins, working under coach Jay Gruden.
+McVay was formerly the offensive coordinator of the Redskins, working under head coach Jay Gruden.
 Quarterback Jared Goff had begun to come into his own as an elite quarterback under McVay and running back Todd Gurley had returned to dominance.
 On November 26, 2017, the Rams defeated the New Orleans Saints 26–20.
 The win was their eighth of the season, which secured their first non-losing year since 2006 (and first in Los Angeles since 1989).
 A week later, the Rams would defeat the Arizona Cardinals 32–16 to secure a winning season for the first time since the 2003 season.
 On December 24, 2017, the Rams defeated the Tennessee Titans 27–23 to clinch their first NFC West title since 2003 (and first in Los Angeles since 1985).
-Following a lost to the San Francisco 49ers, the Rams went 11-5 and won their first division title since 2003, as well as their first playoff berth since 2004.
+Following a loss to the San Francisco 49ers, the Rams went 11-5 and won their first division title since 2003, as well as their first playoff berth since 2004.

 The Rams would lose in the Wild Card game against the defending NFC champion Atlanta Falcons 26–13.